Chris Claremont: 1992–present

 As of 2014 Claremont was under an exclusive contract for Marvel.
 In April of that year, Marvel launched a Nightcrawler series with Claremont as writer, which he finished in March 2015.
-He re-united with his former New Mutants-artist artist Bill Sienkiewicz for the oneshot New Mutants: War Children in 2019.
+He re-united with his former New Mutants artist Bill Sienkiewicz for the oneshot New Mutants: War Children in 2019.

 Writing style

 According to writer/editor Paul Levitz, Claremont's complex story structures "played a pivotal role in assembling the audience that enabled American comics to move to more mature and sophisticated storytelling, and the graphic novel."
 Claremont's editor on the series, Louise Simonson, attributes the X-Men's success to his approach to the characters: "Chris took them very seriously.
 They were real people to him."

 As the writer of X-Men, Claremont became known for certain characteristic phrases, such as Wolverine's saying, "I'm the best there is at what I do.
 And what I do...isn't very nice", which became closely associated with the character.

-A 2009 Slate article called Claremont the "soapiest writer in comic books....
+In a 2009 Slate article, Grady Hendrix called Claremont the "soapiest writer in comic books....
 The classic Claremont pose is either a character, head hung in shame with two enormous rivers of tears running down the cheeks as he or she delivers a self-loathing monologue, or a character with head thrown back and mouth open in a shout of rage, shaking tiny fists at heaven and vowing that the whole world will soon learn about his or her feelings."
-However, the article goes to state that "the genius of Chris Claremont was that he made mutants a generic stand-in for all minorities".
+Hendrix goes on to state "The genius of Chris Claremont was that he made mutants a generic stand-in for all minorities".
 "I'm an immigrant," said Claremont in 2014, describing his affinity with outsiders.
 After arriving in the United States from England, he was beaten up "because I looked like a geek."
 His emphasis on the theme of prejudice resonated with readers as the X-Men series rose in popularity.